kurtosis-tech/kurtosis/docs/docs/guides/running-in-ci.md

 kurtosis analytics disable
 ```

-if you'd like to enable telemetry, helping us shape the product better
+to disable telemetry or

 ```
 kurtosis analytics enable
 ```

+if you'd like to enable telemetry, helping us shape the product better.

 Step Three: Start The Engine
 ----------------------------